 We'd love to hear from you!
-If you want to submit your own motif, click here.
+Submit your own motif.

 Roslee Blooston (IAC/NMC 69, IAA 69-70) just finished a whirlwind 15-month tour for her first book, “Dying in Dubai: A Memoir of Marriage, Mourning and the Middle East” (Apprentice House Press), which was a 2016 Foreword INDIES Book of the Year winner and a 2017 Eric Hoffer Book Awards finalist.